 Why boolean search strings still matter in 2026

-Boolean search strings still matter because they're free, they work inside every platform recruiters already use, and they take minutes to learn.
-No new subscription, no new login — just a more precise way to use the search bar you already have open.
+Boolean search strings still matter because they are widely supported, quick to revise and useful for making a search hypothesis explicit.
+No opaque score is required — just a more precise way to use the search bar you already have open.

 Sourcing tools have moved toward semantic and AI-assisted matching, and for good reason — we'll get to exactly where that matters later.
 But most searches a recruiter runs in a day are not hard sourcing problems.
 They're quick lookups: "find me three more mid-level Java developers in Berlin."
 For that kind of search, a clean boolean string beats a paid tool for speed alone.